snehilsanyal/VConvIITG/README.md

 ### Scheduled slots:

 We have decided **4 slots** dedicated for different branches and centers.
-Each department will be having the graduating **UG students, PG students, Research Scholars, and faculties**.
+Each department will be having the graduating **UG students, PG students, Research Scholars and Faculties**.

 |[**Slots**]()   |[**Departments**]() | [**Time**]()  | [**Password**]()|
 |:-------|:-----------------------|:-------|:---------------|